That's a big deal, people. That's

 5. don't show up merely to inspect, take inventory, scope out the place, or lay claim to the ailing person's belongings

-6. bring encouragement and not gossip
+6. bring encouragement, not gossip

 7. endeavor to keep caregivers connected to their interests and personal networks